 Arrays of chars: using the normal array representation means that storing N bytes takes around N machine words (OCaml chars are really bytes).

 Of course, nobody uses char array in OCaml, when there is a much better alternative: bytes (previously, string).
-And does anyone complain that char array is not optimized automatically?
+And does anyone complain that char array is not optimised automatically?
 I don’t think so!

 Considering the bad consequences of the automatic custom representation for float arrays, the long-term goals of having more clever representations for e.g. option types and other inlined constructors, and the usefulness of custom representation for other array types (ints, bools, chars), here is my proposal: